 However, this tigernut flour really does make it easier and I look forward to creating more egg-free recipes with it.
 The first batch of brownies I made was not “fudgy” enough.
 I really wanted to make an egg-free rich, fudgy chocolate brownie for the website and after a few tries I finally got it!
 I use chia as the “egg” in this recipe.
 I know that flax is often used but I really prefer the way chia tastes a lot of times.
 I would definitely let these brownies cool if you have the patience.
 They have a tendency to crumble more while warm.
 I actually preferred eating them cold from the refrigerator!

-- Mix the chia and milk in a bowl and set in the refrigerator and let soak for a minimum of ten minutes.
+- Mix the chia and milk in a bowl and place in the refrigerator and let soak for a minimum of ten minutes.

 - Melt the chocolate with the coconut oil over a double boiler.